-professional experience gained outside any formal educational setting.
-Learning recognised in this way can be used towards meeting the entry requirements for an Edge Hill programme, or for 'entry with advanced standing' where one or more modules is exempted up to a permitted credit threshold15.
-Individuals seeking to have their prior learning recognised, access processes for the consideration of RPL claims which are described in Faculty Quality Statements (see chapter 1), and where credit is being assigned for experiential learning, this is normally through the assessment of a portfolio demonstrating alignment with learning outcomes (see Table 1 below).
+The University's Recognition of Prior Learning (RPL) Policy29 acknowledges that learning may occur in a wide variety of settings and facilitates the formal recognition of such learning, whether based on previous academic qualifications or on learning derived from personal or professional experience gained outside any formal educational setting.
+Learning recognised in this way can be used towards meeting the entry requirements for an Edge Hill programme, or for 'entry with advanced standing' where one or more modules is exempted up to a permitted credit threshold30.
+Individuals seeking to have their prior learning recognised, access processes for the consideration of RPL claims which are described in Faculty Quality Statements31, and where credit is being assigned for experiential learning, this is normally through the assessment of a portfolio demonstrating alignment with learning outcomes (see Table 1).

 RPEL claimants receive support and guidance in producing their portfolios, and initial assessment is by a member of Faculty staff other than the designated support tutor.
-External examiners (see chapter 2) review a sample of portfolios, negotiated with the department/ Faculty, which is typically larger than for modules that are conventionally delivered and assessed.
+External examiners32 review a sample of portfolios, negotiated with the department/ Faculty, which is typically larger than for modules that are conventionally delivered and assessed.
 Ultimate responsibility for the assessment of RPEL claims resides with the appropriate Faculty assessment board.